bishalkg909/SImple-Blog-Webpage-/README.md

 This is a very simple Webpage that contains cards and few animations along with some smooth transitions.
 I have used HTML and CSS to design this page.
 This is a grid layout and it is responsive too.
+Also used piscum's random image api to generate random images for the blog.